 When you invest your money, you might buy stocks, bonds or other investments that generate income for you.
-Universities and Colleges, like religious institutions and pension funds, put billions in these same kinds of investments to generate income to help run their institutions.
+Universities (and colleges in the US), as well as religious organizations, retirement funds, and other institutions put billions in these same kinds of investments to generate income to help run their institutions.

 Divestment is the opposite of an investment–it simply means getting rid of stocks, bonds or investment funds that are unethical or morally ambiguous.
 Fossil Fuel investments are a risk for investors and the planet–that’s why we’re calling on institutions to divest from these companies.